 Cats have long been associated with Halloween.
-Many Halloween decorations feature a black cat, all puffed up and ready to fight.
-But how did cats come to be associated with this fall holiday?
-The answer might surprise you!
+Many Halloween decorations feature black cats, all puffed up and ready to fight.

 Familiars And Witches